chainstack/docs/docs/operations/polygon/debug-and-trace-apis.md

 # Debug and trace APIs

+You can deploy an [elastic](/glossary/elastic-node) Polygon archive node with the enabled debug and trace APIs starting from the <a href="https://chainstack.com/pricing/" target="_blank">Business plan</a> as the Erigon [client implementation](/operations/ethereum/clients).

+An elastic Polygon archive node deployed as Erigon with the enabled debug and trace APIs exposes the `debug_*` and `trace_*` methods.

-A dedicated Polygon full or archive node has the `debug_*` API methods enabled.
-For the full list of the available debug and trace API methods, see [Debug namespace](https://geth.ethereum.org/docs/rpc/ns-debug).
+For the full list of the available debug and trace API methods, see [Erigon: RPC implementation status](https://github.com/ledgerwatch/erigon/blob/stable/cmd/rpcdaemon/README.md#rpc-implementation-status).

+You can deploy [dedicated](/glossary/dedicated-node) Polygon nodes starting from the <a href="https://chainstack.com/pricing/" target="_blank">Business plan</a>.

 ## Usage examples